Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_S3FS_Mounts.md

 ncn-mw: # mount -a
 ```

-If the above command fails, the error likely indicates there's an issue communicating with Ceph's `Radosgw` endpoint (`rgw-vip`).
+If the above command fails, then the error likely indicates that there is an issue communicating with Ceph's `Radosgw` endpoint (`rgw-vip`).
 In this case the [Troubleshoot an Unresponsive S3 Endpoint](Troubleshoot_an_Unresponsive_S3_Endpoint.md) procedure should be followed to ensure the endpoint is healthy.